fecgov/openFEC/CONTRIBUTING.md

 ### 18F specific team workflow
-1. Pull an issue from the current sprint only, please (unless there is an *URGENT* issue).
+1. Please pull an issue from the current sprint only (unless there is an *URGENT* issue).
 Take an unassigned issue or re-assign an issue with the label "[stealable](https://github.com/18F/openFEC/labels/stealable)."
-If a non *URGENT* issue comes up, but you want to prioritize it, coordinate with the PM or tech lead on slack.
+If a non *URGENT* issue comes up, but you want to prioritize it, coordinate with the PM or tech lead on Slack.
 2. Before starting,
    [write the dev issue checklist](https://github.com/18f/openFEC/blob/develop/CONTRIBUTING.md#development-issues-should-include).
 3. While working, submit `[WIP]`
    [pull requests](https://github.com/18f/openFEC/blob/develop/CONTRIBUTING.md#pull-requests)
    liberally.
 4. Time boxing!
-If you have spent half the time of the estimated size of the issue and you're not sure that you're half-way finished, notify the tech lead or PM in slack.
-This isn't bad, we just like knowing what's up. :)
+If you have spent half the time of the estimated size of the issue and you're not sure that you're halfway finished, notify the tech lead or PM in Slack.
+This isn't bad; we just like knowing what's up. :)
-5. Make sure your PR includes significant test coverage.
-(Follow the above PR guidelines.)
+5. Make sure your pull request includes significant test coverage.
+(Follow the above pull request guidelines.)
-6. Once you're done with your PR, notify the team in slack that your PR is ready for review and don't merge your own pull request.
+6. Once you're done with your pull request, notify the team in Slack that your pull request is ready for review, and don't merge your own pull request.
-7. Do a review of someone else's PR and merge when it is deemed ready.
+7. Do a review of someone else's pull request and merge when it is deemed ready.